yeswanthkanakala07/my2-kanakala/README.md

 ---
 ### Pithy Quotes

->“If we knew what it was we were doing, it would not be called research, would it?” – *Albert Einstein*
+>“If we knew what it was we were doing, it would not be called research, would it?” – *Albert Einstein*<br>
 >“The scientist only imposes two things, namely truth and sincerity, imposes them upon himself and upon other scientists.” – *Erwin Schrödinger*